dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 ### Initiative

-Initiative for combatants is determined by group.
-This is a fundamental change from how initiative is used in most systems, especially for player characters.

-Instead of rolling per player character, there is only one roll that represents the complete character group.
+Initiative for combatants is determined by group; instead of rolling per player character, there is only one roll that represents the complete character group.
 This simplifies the process, and allows players to have full control of strategy, as they can choose and change the fighting order per round.
 This eliminates having to keep track of things like holding a player’s action waiting for a trigger from another player.

 Initiative is rolled only once at the beginning of the encounter, before actual combat actions take place.